-- Supporting students in understanding our relationship with our climate and our environment. - Integrating climate change, climate solutions, and sustainability into their existing curricula across grades and subject areas. - Offering opportunities for students to engage in climate projects in their communities. - Increasing the opportunities for students to routinely be outside and explore nature. - Providing students with interesting and relevant information, readings, and materials on climate change.
+- Helping students understand our relationship with our climate and our environment. - Integrating climate change, climate solutions, and sustainability into their existing curriculum across grades and subject areas. - Offering opportunities for students to engage in climate projects in their communities. - Increasing the opportunities for students to routinely be outside and explore nature. - Providing students with interesting and relevant information and reading material on climate change.